Canadian Admissions Guide

 - Submit the application fee.

-- An Offer of Admission will be issue to eligible applicants.
+- An Offer of Admission will be issued to eligible applicants.

 It is the applicant’s responsibility to: